-Tihamér Hlavacsek, pianist has been pursuing doctoral studies at the Royal College of Music London, supported by the Robert McFadzean Whyte Award.
+Tihamér Hlavacsek, pianist has been pursuing doctoral studies at the Royal College of Music London, RCM Bursary holder supported by The Royal College of Music.

 He made his New York debut at Carnegie Hall in 2003, where his playing was compared to the young Emil Gilels’.
 He has performed in major cities in Europe, USA and Asia: Vienna, Rome, Milan, Munich, Boston, Washington, Budapest, Bucharest, Delhi, Mumbai, in the world's most prominent concert halls, such as Gewandhaus (Leipzig), Konzerthaus (Berlin), Chatelet Theater (Paris), and among others.

 Mr. Hlavacsek was awarded ’Outstanding Young Artist of the Year’ by Gramofon in 2006.
 The first volume of his ’World Premiere’ recording cycle of the complete piano works of Karl Goldmark (Hungaroton Classics) was also nominated for ’best solo recording’ award at MIDEM, Cannes in 2007.